AriHuttunen/AriHuttunen.github.io/README.md

+## Ari's Blog

+The Atom feed for Julia is at http://localhost:4000/feed/by_tag/Julia.xml

-# Minimal Mistakes remote theme starter
+## Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).